vaibnak/ATMbuddy/README.md

 ### Customers ###
 * Customers have to register into the App once and giving their Name,Contact number and Address.
 * Their location coordinates are obtained at that time using `FusedLocationProvider` API of Google
-* Customers are then shown the ATMs in their city, with their status as functional or non-funcional, the bank to which they belong<br>
-  and also the distance b/w their location and ATM location
+* Customers are then shown the ATMs in their city, with their status as functional or non-funcional, the bank to which they belong and also the distance b/w their location and ATM location
-* Customers can click the ATM which they want and it will open a google Maps activity telling in navigation mode, telling them<br>
-  the path from their location to ATM.
+* Customers can click the ATM which they want and it will open a google Maps activity telling in navigation mode, telling them the path from their location to ATM.
-* If the Customer wants to notify the bank about the malfunctioning of the ATM machines, or any another issue then can do so<br>
-  long clickint the ATM and submitting his complaint.
+* If the Customer wants to notify the bank about the malfunctioning of the ATM machines, or any another issue then can do so long clickint the ATM and submitting his complaint.
 * He will be logged in for future, Untill he himself logs out by going to the logout button.